AmpersandTarski/documentation/syntax/relation.md

 ### MEANING

-The meaning of a relation can be written in natural language in the MEANING part of the RELATION statement
+The meaning of a relation can be written in natural language in the MEANING part of the RELATION statement.
+For more details see [MEANING](meaning.md).

 ### Population